Learn How To Do Edge Beading

 If the panel is round or oval, you will be constantly moving it to keep the spot you are working on absolutely parallel to your work surface.
 To do this, you will have to hold the panel in one hand while soldering with the other hand.
 If you tip it too far forward or backward, even just a little, the solder will run in the direction the panel is tipped rather than staying in place and forming a bead.

 Flux the outside edge, then, using a touch and lift motion, go along the edge with your soldering iron.
-There is usually enough solder, that has run over from the front and back, so you won't have to add any more.
+There is usually enough solder that has run over from the front and back so you won't have to add any more.
 If there isn't enough, add it wherever it's needed.
 Work along the edge slowly.

 Please note: For this picture, I didn't edge bead the entire panel.
 I only did a small section to demonstrate how it is done.
 I will be putting a wire around the edge of this panel.
 Instructions on how to add wire will follow.